Carmel, IN Swim Camp Series (Ages 9 to 12)

 - Constant Motion: Unlike other strokes, backstroke has no built-in glide phase—the arms are always moving.
 Your swimmer will work on strategies to keep their stroke continuous and efficient, maximizing distance per stroke while maintaining tempo.

-- Kicking: Effective backstroke kicking requires generating propulsion in both directions—both the forward and backwards motions.
+- Kick: Effective backstroke kicking requires generating propulsion in both directions—both the forward and backwards motions.
 Your swimmer will learn to kick efficiently on their back, using ankle flexibility and consistent drive to support rotation and propulsion.

 - Pull: Backstroke pull requires a high elbow catch, but also uses more of the full arm in the pull than any other stroke since the hand is pulls much further outside the body line.
 We will work on feeling that full pull and engaging the large muscles of the back to generate power.